Exosome purification/isolation services

 Size Exclusion Chromatography (SEC)

 Size Exclusion Chromatography is a technique of proteins purification.
 It separates particles according to their size, using a column filled with a gel containing beads with pores of several size.
 As the sample goes through the column, small particles enter the pores of the beads, while bigger particles are not retained and elute earlier.
 Thus, as the elution goes, the size of particles that elute decreases.
-For extracellular vesicles, SEC is an easy way to purify them from proteins and nucleic acids while preserving their integrity and functionality.
+For extracellular vesicles, SEC is an easy way to purify them from proteins and smaller molecules.
+However, SEC dilutes the particles, and requires a resin volume proportional with purified volume, which limits its scalability.
+New multimodal resins combine size-exclusion with binding properties, with the potential ability to solve SEC issues and be used in industrial production.

 Several extracellular vesicles markers have been identified and can be used to selectively isolate exosome such as tetraspanins CD9, CD63 and CD81.
-Antibodies of these extracellular vesicles membrane surface proteins are commonly used in immunoaffinity capture.
-Magnetic beads coated with these specific antibodies binds to positive extracellular vesicles, isolating them from other particles.
-This is an efficient and easy method of isolation but also highly selective to a specific vesicle population that may not represent the initial sample.
-Moreover, easily removing the antibodies can be difficult and impact the integrity of exosome.
-Therefore, it can be very relevant for analytics and characterization purpose but hardly usable for therapeutics purposes.
+Antibodies against these extracellular vesicles proteins are commonly used in immunoaffinity capture.
+Magnetic beads or chromatography resin coated with these specific antibodies can capture positive extracellular vesicles, isolating them from other particles, before to release it during the elution phase with a salt solution.
+This would be potentially the best method in terms of selectivity.
+However, the lack of a specific marker express by all EVs prevents a perfect purification, and this technique is still limited to very small volumes of EVs.